MicroWebStacks/astro-big-doc/README.md

   - list of dependencies : map, highlight list on key hover
 - PanZoom
   - URL params, multiple hits counter
-  - update pan zoom status in url on mouse up
 - watch and regenerate .structure on save for modified files only
 - check potential replacement of scrollspy with intersection Observer API
   - enhance intersection to cover a path of all visible sections from the page in the toc : start heading, stop heading